All Blogs

 Gray Box Testing

-While white box and black box testing are opposite to each other, they can produce more impactful results when combined.
+While black box and white box testing are opposite to each other, they can produce more impactful results when combined.
 Indeed, gray box testing is the method you can count on for being the combination of both.
 It ensures a balance between those two methods.
 In this case, a tester has a limited amount of information to conduct tests.
 So, it uses both kinds of tactics to assess the target application or system.

 Understanding the Different Vulnerability Assessment and Penetration Testing (VAPT) Types